mvdan/fdroidcl/README.md

 * Index verification relies on HTTPS (not the JAR signature)
 * The tool can only interact with one device at a time
 * Hardware compatibility of packages is not checked

+### FAQ

+* What's the point of a desktop client?

+This client works with Android devices connected via ADB; it does not install apps on the host machine.

+* Why not just use the f-droid.org website to download APKs?

+That's always an option.
+However, an F-Droid client supports multiple repositories, searching for apps, filtering by compatibility with your device, showing available updates, et cetera.